tsbear66f/introToProgrammingFinalProject/README.md

 **Dependencies:**
-The only dependency is pygame, simply install it and run! if you want sound, make sure the "sound" folder is downloaded as well!
+The only dependency is pygame and python, simply install it and run! if you want sound, make sure the "sound" folder is downloaded as well!